Search results for ""

 On September 29, 1974, Cst.
-Draginda was on General Duty at Surrey Detachment, riding with an Auxiliary Cst. when, in responding to a report of a motor vehicle accident, they were involved in a collision with another vehicle at the intersection of 152 Street and 96 Avenue.
+Draginda was on General Duty at Surrey Detachment, riding with an Auxiliary when they were involved in a collision with another vehicle at the intersection of 152 Street and 96 Avenue.
 Cst.
 Draginda and two people in the other vehicle were killed.

 On October 28, 1975, Cst.
-Baldwinson was on the General Investigation Section at Surrey Detachment and driving back to the Detachment.
+Baldwinson was working with the General Investigation Unit and driving back to Surrey Detachment.
 It was late at night, with poor visibility and he had just passed another police vehicle on Pacific Highway #15, when he collided with a horse on the roadway.
 Cst.
 Baldwinson died as a result.

 On November 13, 2012, Cst.
 Oliver was on General Duty at Surrey Detachment and driving back to the Detachment when, in responding to a report of stolen vehicle, he was involved in a collision with a semi tractor trailer at the intersection of 148 Street and 64 Avenue.
 Cst.
 Oliver passed away as a result of this collision.